Duplicate Account Detection

 Authenticity Score

-People are creatures of habit, even when they're trying to be sneaky.
+People are creatures of habit, even when taking pains not to be.
 The Authenticity score detects similar name patterns, email structures, and identity data across accounts.
-Multiple accounts with similar name and email conventions?
-That's a pattern Dregs can pick up on... not to mention randomized or keyboard-mashed entries.
+Five accounts sharing a naming convention and an email shape are a pattern Dregs picks up on, as are randomized or keyboard-mashed entries.

 Behavior Score